Positive unlabeled learning with tensor networks: Introduction

+\textbf{Summary of main contributions:} \begin{itemize} \item The anomaly detection model is adapted to the positive unlabeled problem.
+The modification includes adding a new reference state, modifying the loss terms $\mathcal{L}_{1,2,3}$ to handle labeled and unlabeled data, modifying the Frobenius loss term $\mathcal{L}_4$ to balance the norms of the positive and the negative reference states, and adding a term $\mathcal{L}_5$ to solve the class collapse problem. \item In contrast to \cite{wang2020anomaly}, the introduced TN model enables the generation of new positive and negative samples and has a natural probabilistic interpretation of all loss terms. \item A new metric based on the fraction of matching labels between best-performing models is introduced.
+It is applicable for model selection and hyperparameter tuning with unlabeled data. \item The introduced model significantly improves the positive unlabeled learning state-of-the-art results on the MNIST image and 15 categorical datasets. \end{itemize}

-The paper is structured as follows.
-We first discuss related work and models, which we will use for comparison in \sref{sec:related work}.
-Then we describe the TN model in \sref{sec:model} and present the evaluation of our approach in \sref{sec:results}.
-We conclude and discuss possible further research directions in \sref{sec:conclusion}.
+The paper is organized as follows.
+Related work and models are reviewed in \sref{sec:related work}.
+The model is introduced in \sref{sec:model} and the results are presented in \sref{sec:results}.
+Finally, conclusions and future research directions are discussed in \sref{sec:conclusion}.